-This year at the annual TDn2K™ Global Best Practices Conference, attendees had the opportunity to attend the HR Summit, a special session of panelists dedicated to addressing the most pressing issues facing human resources professionals in 2017.
+At the annual TDn2K™ Global Best Practices Conference, attendees had the opportunity to attend the HR Summit, a special session of panelists dedicated to addressing the most pressing issues facing human resources professionals.
 Joe Kefauver and Franklin Coley with Align Public Strategies kicked off the panel with an analysis of the weaknesses and opportunities in the restaurant industry.
 As we reflect on the lessons learned during the conference, here’s a SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis for your consideration.

 - Restaurants are still relevant.
 One of life’s greatest pleasures is to sit at the table with friends and family, perhaps sharing a bottle of wine and enjoying good food.
 They are still a place to go to celebrate events and life’s milestones.

 - If you’re an independent, you’re winning over chains, especially with Millennials.
 You’re probably also employing better general managers, who may be veterans of larger chains.
 But chain operators, don’t be dismayed.
 You’re leveraging technology and are killing it in some areas, especially with simple online ordering that increases same-store sales.

 - We can expect relief on regulations and taxes.